Press to Meco: 2018–2020: Here's to the Fatigue and departure of Roffey

 With their second album now scheduled for release on 30 March 2018, the band preceded its release with third single, "Familiar Ground", while in support of Don Broco on select dates of their February tour.
 Much like their debut album, Here's to the Fatigue received critical acclaim upon its eventual release, including a 4K review from Kerrang! magazine.
-That summer the band joined the festival circuit once more, playing slots at Teddy Rocks, Fat Lip Fest and playing both an electric and acoustic set at 2000 Trees.
+That summer the band joined the festival circuit once more, playing slots at Teddy Rocks, Fat Lip Fest and playing both an electric and acoustic set at 2000trees.

 Following the conclusion of their festival run, in August the band were revealed as the support for American band Shinedown on a 27-date UK and European tour from the end of October into the beginning of December.
-Encouraged by the reception they received from their acoustic set at 2000 Trees, the band released an acoustic EP, simply titled Acoustic, the following year on 15 February 2019.
+Encouraged by the reception they received from their acoustic set at 2000trees, the band released an acoustic EP, simply titled Acoustic, the following year on 15 February 2019.
 Including a rendition of "Strangers" by Sigrid, the EP also contained re-worked and re-imagined versions of songs from the band's previous two albums.
 In support of the release the band undertook a short acoustic tour.
 Festival dates followed the Acoustic EP tour with the band returning to Camden Rocks and Teddy Rocks while also playing Truck Festival, Behave Festival and Slam Dunk Festival.
 In between shows the band spent much of the year writing, releasing single, "Easy Life" on 19 September 2019.
 Two weeks following the release of their new single, the trio took to the road for a 16-date headline tour with Chapter and Verse as support.

-The band began 2020 in the United States performing at the Marshall Amps booth at the NAMM show in Los Angeles, with further shows lined up later in the year including headlining the Neu stage at 2000 Trees.
+The band began 2020 in the United States performing at the Marshall Amps booth at the NAMM show in Los Angeles, with further shows lined up later in the year including headlining the Neu stage at 2000trees.
 On 22 February the following month, the band announced the departure of Roffey.
-In July, having been cancelled due to the ongoing COVID-19 pandemic, the band played a remote set for the rebranded 2020 edition of 2000 Trees, 2000 Screens, later announcing the addition of new bassist, ACODA multi-instrumentalist, Jake Crawford.
+In July, having been cancelled due to the COVID-19 pandemic, the band played a remote set for the rebranded 2020 edition of 2000trees, 2000 Screens, later announcing the addition of new bassist, ACODA multi-instrumentalist, Jake Crawford.
 Unable to tour due to the continued effects of the coronavirus pandemic, the band resumed the writing of their follow up to Here's to the Fatigue, recording the new album in the latter half of the year.